Debarajag/DAW-recording-correction/README.md

 It will initially not be able to suggest and apply corrections if the recording flaws are too “serious” to be corrected.
 The outcome can be surprisingly unacceptable.

 ## What's next
-The project could become something even more if the solution is implemented in real-time performances.
+The project could become something bigger if the solution is implemented in real-time performances.